BCLibraries/burns-exhibits/content/Boston College Eagle/_index.md

 title: "Introduction"

 # Title of exhibit
-exhibit_title: "My New Exhibit"
+exhibit_title: "The Boston College Eagle"
-exhibit_subtitle: ""
+exhibit_subtitle: "Origins and Development of the University Mascot"

 date: 2021-05-05T11:47:53-04:00